 People strolling at Inner Harbor, Baltimore, Maryland, October 2008.
 Photo by Diane F. Evartt.

 The successor to the Chesapeake Bay Bridge Walk is the annual Across the Bay 10K, which started in November 2014.
-The sixth largest 10K in the United States, it next will be held November 4, 2018.
+The sixth largest 10K in the United States, it next will be held in November 2019.